Manecas1221212/romance/chapter_09.md

 "Fine.
 Good, actually.
 They might want to feature three pieces."

-"In the West Village?"

-Andrew froze.
-His face went carefully neutral.
-"The collector lives there.
-Why?"

-"Just curious."
+"Good," she said.
+"That's great."

-He studied her for a long moment.
-"Are you tracking me again?"
+Andrew studied her for a long moment.
+"Are you okay?
+You seem... off."

-"Should I be?"

-"I don't know, Anna.
-Should you be?
-Is that what we are now?
-Two people who spy on each other?"

-She didn't have an answer that wouldn't start a fight she was too tired to finish.

-Andrew shook his head and walked to the bedroom.
+"I'm fine.
+Just tired."

+He nodded, but she could see he didn't believe her.
 "I'm going to bed."

-Anna sat alone in the dark and watched her phone.
-Andrew's location had updated.
-Home.
-Same as her.

-But the text from the unknown number sat in her messages like a stone.
+Anna sat alone in the dark.
+The text from the unknown number sat in her messages like a stone.

 *He's not where he said he'd be.*

-Someone was watching Andrew.
-Watching her.
-Sending her proof of betrayals she couldn't quite confirm.

-And Wednesday morning, she'd have to face Jason in a meeting she never agreed to—or look paranoid by not showing up.
+But he had been.
+The text was lying.
+Someone was trying to make her doubt Andrew.
+Trying to make her paranoid.
+Trying to get in her head.
+And Wednesday at lunch, she'd have to face Jason in a room full of VPs.
+Pretend they were strangers.
+Act like twenty years hadn't happened.

-Anna opened her encrypted folder.
-Added a new note.
+Anna opened her notebook.
+Wrote a new note.

-*Wednesday 9am - Jason meeting (phantom).
-Do I go?
-Do I confront him?
-What does he want?*
+*Wednesday 12:30pm - VP lunch with Jason.
+Tom scheduled it.
+I can't decline without looking suspicious.
+Have to pretend we've never met.*

 Then below it:

-*Andrew - West Village again.
-Meeting "collector."
-Still no name.
-Still vague.*
+*Anonymous text - tried to make me think Andrew was lying.
+He wasn't.
+Someone is watching us.
+Trying to destabilize me.*

-And at the bottom, a new section:
+And at the bottom:

-*Unknown texter - who is watching us?
-Who benefits from showing me proof?*
+*Who benefits from making me paranoid?
+Who wants me to doubt Andrew?
+Who wants me to look unstable?*

-She closed the laptop and went to bed.
+She went to bed.
 But sleep wouldn't come.

-Because somewhere in this city, in her building, in her marriage, in her own devices—someone was pulling strings.
+Because somewhere in this city, in her building, in her marriage, in her life — someone was pulling strings.
 And Anna couldn't see the puppet master's face.

 She just knew that everything was unraveling.
 And she was running out of time to figure out who was cutting the threads.